stefantrinh1/react-dynamic-text-gradients/README.md

 # React Dynamic Text Gradient

-Make your Website Cooler with moving dyanmic gradents on your text,
+Make your website cooler with moving dyanmic gradents on your text,

 A Single React Text Component for standout text displays.
 It adds a gradient to your text and adjusts the colors of the gradient as you scroll for a dynamic UI Effect